 EFS encrypts files and FEKs using the DESX encryption algorithm, a variant of DES that increases brute-force attack complexity on the key [Kilian and Rogaway 1996].

 Encrypted folders are set with an encryption attribute, and by default all files and folders inside an encrypted folder are also encrypted.

 A disk-based file system, when configured correctly, can offer strong encryption mechanisms.
 In addition, since a disk-based file system has control over its primitives, such as metadata, it can associate a unique key (and possibly even an IV) to each file.
 Different encryption mechanisms are allowed for security policy creation and implementation, and multiple users may be specified to be able to decrypt certain files.
-However, a disk-based file system cannot easily change the mode of operation.
-The user experience is similar to network-based and stackable file systems in that users must know enough of the encryption to place files into confidential directories (or designate directories as confidential directories).
+However, a disk-based file system cannot easily change the mode of operation, and often times some file structures and metadata are still revealed (such as with EFS).
+The user experience is similar to NFS-based local and stackable file systems, in that users must know enough of the encryption to place files into confidential directories (or designate directories as confidential directories).
 Disk-based file systems remove the level of indirection that other cryptographic file systems employ and perform encryption and decryption in the kernel, which utilizes lower level buffers and speed up performance.

-File Encryption Key (encrypted with file owner's public key) File Encryption Key (encrypted with recovery agent #1 public key) File Encryption Key (encrypted with recovery agent #2 public key) Encrypted Data 001011001011000 encrypt data at the disk-block level.
+3.1.6.
+Block-Based Encryption Systems.
+Block-based encryption systems work at a lower layer of abstraction than file systems.
+In other words, these systems work transparently below file systems to encrypt data at the disk-block level.
 Examples of block-based encryption systems include dm-crypt, BestCrypt, the CryptoGraphic Disk driver, the Encrypted Volume and File System, and Microsoft BitLocker Drive Encryption.